Aya Shirakawa's 'Mikadono San Shimai wa Angai, Choroi' Rom-com Manga Gets TV Anime

 News

-Aya Shirakawa's 'Mikadono San Shimai wa Angai, Choroi' Rom-com Manga Gets TV Anime
+Aya Hirakawa's 'Mikadono San Shimai wa Angai, Choroi' Rom-com Manga Gets TV Anime

 posted on by Rafael Antonio Pineda

-Note: Update: Hirakawa's spelling corrected.
-Thanks, DokoMadeMo.